zhangzhizhongz3/CppPrimer/ch13/README.md

 Copy constructor and copy-assignment operator should dynamically allocate memory for its own , rather than share the object with the right hand operand.

-`StrBlob` is using smart pointers which can be managed with synthesized destructor, If an object of `StrBlob` is out of scope, the destructor for std::shared_ptr will be called automatically to free the memory dynamically allocated when the `use_count` goes to 0.
+`StrBlob` is using smart pointers which can be managed with synthesized destructor, If an object of `StrBlob` is out of scope, the destructor for shared_ptr will be called automatically to free the memory dynamically allocated when the `use_count` goes to 0.

 Exercise 13.26 [hpp](ex13_26.h) | [cpp](ex13_26.cpp)
 ----------------------------------------------------